Words related to privilege

 Old English in this sense had syndrig.
 Of persons, "not holding public office or employment," recorded from early 15c.
 Of communications, "meant to be secret or confidential," 1550s.
 In private "privily" is from 1580s.
 Related: Privately.

 Private school "school owned and run by individuals, not by the government, and run for profit" is by 1650s.
-Private parts "the pudenda" is from 1785 (privete "the sexual parts" is from late 14c.).
+Private parts "the pudenda" is from 1785 (privete "the sexual parts" is from late 14c.; secret parts in the same sense is from 16c.).

 Private property "property of persons in their individual, personal, or private capacity," as distinguished from property of the state or public or for public use, is by 1680s.
 Private enterprise "business or commercial activity privately owned and free from direct state control" is recorded by 1797; private sector "part of an economy, industry, etc. that is free from state control" is from 1948.